openactive/implementation-tracker/.github/ISSUE_TEMPLATE/openactive-implementation-progress-tracker-with-booking.md

 ## Development Progress Tracker

-This issue aims to provide public visibility of this new OpenActive integration's development progress.
+This issue aims to provide public visibility of this new OpenActive implementation's development progress.
 The task list below tracks high level progress at-a-glance, while comments on this issue are used to provide updates in more detail.

 ### Speculative
 - [ ] Scoping